Slavery in Egypt: Ottoman Egypt: 1517–1805

+Slave trade

+The slave trade to Ottoman Egypt followed already established routes.
+African slaves were provided via the ancient slave trade from the Sudan and the Trans-Saharan slave trade.

+The Balkan slave trade was closed down, but the Black Sea slave trade continued, now managed no longer by Italian slave merchants but by the Crimean Khanate and the Ottoman Empire, known as the Crimean slave trade.
+Slaves trafficked from the Crimean slave trade could be sold far away in the Mediterranean and the Middle East; a Convent in Sinai in Egypt is for example noted to have bought a male slave originating from Kozlov in Russia.

+Slave market

+Egypt in the Ottoman period was still dominated by the Mamluk military slavery.
+Mamluk soldiers in this period were still often white slaves.
+While the old supply source of the Balkan slave trade had been closed, male Mamluk slaves were often Circassian or from Georgia, trafficked via the Crimean slave trade.

-The Mamluk aristocrats, who were themselves often Circassian or from Georgia, preferred to marry women of similar ethnicity, while black slave women were used as domestic maids, and the majority of the wives and concubines of the Mamluk have been referred to as "white slaves".
+The Mamluk aristocrats, who were themselves often Circassian or from Georgia (trafficked via the Black Sea slave trade), preferred to marry women of similar ethnicity, while black slave women were used as domestic maids, and the majority of the wives and concubines of the Mamluk have been referred to as "white slaves".
 The white slave women bought to become concubines and wives of the Mamluks were often from the Caucasus (Circassians or Georgian) who were sold to slave traders by their poor parents.

 It was common practice for the men of the Egyptian Mamluk upper class to marry a woman who had previously been the slave concubine of either themselves or another Mamluk, and the practice of marrying the concubine or the widow of another Mamluk were a way of normal Mamluk alliance policy.
 The marriage between Murad Bey and Nafisa al-Bayda, widow of Ali Bey al-Kabir, was an example of this marriage policy, similar to that of Shawikar Qadin, the concubine of Uthman Katkhuda (d.
 1736), who were given in marriage by Abd al-Rahman Jawish to Ibrahum Katkhuda (d.
 1754) after the death of Uthman Katkhuda.

+There was a common excuse of slavery as benevolent, particularly in reference to women bought as slaves for sexual purposes as the concubines and wives in the sex segregated harems of rich men, which was excused as benevolent because the women came from poverty and were exploited by rich men in a wealthy environment.
+A lawyer in Ottoman Egypt in the 17th-century commented about the sexual slavery of women: